Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Model

 For all the states, we write the treatment effect in a more compact way as $\vDelta \coloneqq \mV^{\ft}-\mV^{\fc}$, where $\mV^{\ft}$ and $\mV^{\fc}$ are abbreviations of $\mV^{\pi^\ft}$ and $\mV^{\pi^\fc}$, respectively.
 The central research question of our paper is to estimate the ATE, and especially, how the SST structure can be taken into account and utilized.

-Before we conclude the session, we would like to introduce an important measure, which plays an important role in our theoretical results and is also commonly used in the RL literature (\citealt{Agarwal2019ReinforcementLT}). \begin{definition}[Discounted State-Visitation Measure] Given a policy $\pi$, for any two states $s,s^\prime$, the \emph{Discounted State-Visitation Measure} is the infinite discounted summation of the probability of visiting state $s$ starting from state $s^\prime$, i.e.,

-\end{definition} Intuitively, the discounted state-visitation measure quantifies the likelihood that policy $\pi$ will lead to state $s$ in the future, starting from the initial state $s'$.
-When the discounted factor $\gamma$ approaches $1$, this measure closely approximates the expected number of times the state $s$ is visited.
-This metric effectively captures the underlying dynamics of the MDP.
-Given that our intervention is exclusively applied to state $s^1$, the frequency with which state $s^1$ is visited becomes a crucial factor in assessing the impact of the treatment.

-\section{Preliminaries: Inference under A Fixed Policy}
+\subsection{Preliminaries: Inference under a Fixed Policy}

-Before presenting the methods for experimenting with and comparing different policies, in this section, we first discuss how to perform inference on the value function under a fixed policy $\pi$, as an important cornerstone.
-Estimating the value function within MDPs is not a new task in the literature.
+In this section, we briefly introduce how to perform inference on the value function under a fixed policy $\pi$ which is not a new task in the literature, as an important cornerstone.
 There are two streams of methods, both of which are reliant on the well-known Bellman Equation, i.e.,

-The first stream of methods, known as model-based estimation, is detailed in Algorithm~\ref{alg: model-based}.
+The first stream of methods, known as \textit{model-based estimation}, is detailed in Algorithm~\ref{alg: model-based}.
 Model-based estimation $\widehat\mV^{\textnormal{MB}}$ utilizes the reformulation of the Bellman Equation as $\mV^\pi=(\mI-\gamma\mP^\pi)^{-1} \vr^\pi$, where $\mI$ is the identity matrix.
 This method estimates $\mV^\pi$ by plugging in the estimations of the MDP parameters including $\vr^\pi$ and $\mP^\pi$.
 Such an estimation is based on the comprehensive understanding of all model parameters, hence it is termed model-based.

-The second methodology, referred to as model-free estimation, is outlined in Algorithm~\ref{alg: model-free}.
+The second methodology, referred to as \textit{model-free estimation}, is outlined in Algorithm~\ref{alg: model-free}.
 It directly estimates the value function without estimating the model's parameters.
 Specifically, for a given tuple $(s_i,a_i,s_{i+1},r_i)$, $r_i+\gamma V(s_{i+1})$ is an unbiased estimation of $V(s_i)$ according to the Bellman Equation.
 Thus, we obtain the estimator $\widehat\mV^{\textnormal{TD}}$ following the well-known least square temporal difference (TD) algorithm, which solves